 With modern-day technology many things are easy to take care of and receive online, like online billing and e-statements, but other things like voter registration, receiving packages and medication refills will still require a physical mailing address as well as the need to forward them to your location.

 In this guide, I’ll cover several mail options for RVers regardless of whether you travel full-time, part-time, seasonally of just on the weekends.
-To make sure you’re getting all your important documents, lifestyle magazines like Workamper News, prescription medications and other important mail on time, you’ll need to make sure you have your ducks lined up before hitting the road, so why not start now?
+To make sure you’re getting all your important documents, lifestyle magazines, prescription medications and other important mail on time, you’ll need to make sure you have your ducks lined up before hitting the road, so why not start now?

 I’ve split this guide into two sections to keep the information on getting your while RVing, easy to follow and easy to refer back to for quick reference when you need it!